jbtiglao/e-peddler/README.md

         * `GET One Product` - a single product; and
         * `GET tag by id` - a single tag.

-  3. The following routes are tested to do the following:
+  3. These routes are tested to do the following:
         * `POST` - `CREATE Category`;
         * `PUT` - `UPDATE Category`; and
         * `DELETE` - `DELETE Category`.